twks-cohort/nine-lab-platform-eks-base/README.md

   * aws-ebs-csi-driver, with required role (note: storage class definition managed in core-services pipeline)
 * set vpc-cni WARM_IP_TARGET to 15 (testing size of reserve pool on subnet IP usage)
 * See release notes for current release versions

+**changes in since eks/K8s 1.20**

+In 1.19 and prior, the following tags needed to be self-managed (unless using eksctl, aws cli, or the console):

+"kubernetes.io/cluster/${var.cluster_name}" = "owned"
+"k8s.io/cluster-autoscaler/enabled" = "true"
+"k8s.io/cluster-autoscaler/${var.cluster_name}" = "true"

+Now these are applied by default.

 ## upgrade How-tos